aspose-total/Aspose.Total-Products/total/en/python-net/conversion/potx-to-xlsm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+For a Python developer, the need to convert POTX to XLSM arises when they are trying to add a feature within their application.
+POTX is a PowerPoint Open XML template file format which is used to create presentations, while XLSM is an Excel macro-enabled workbook file format which is used to store data and perform calculations.
+Therefore, the conversion of POTX to XLSM is necessary in order to add the desired feature within the application.

+<h2>How Aspose.Total Helps for POTX to XLSM Conversion</h2>
-For a Python developer, who is trying to add a POTX to XLSM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including POTX and XLSM files.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert POTX file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including POTX and XLSM files.
+It helps to automate the conversion process of POTX to XLSM in two steps.
+Firstly, Aspose.Slides for Python via .NET API is used to convert POTX file to HTML.
+After that, Excel Python API Aspose.Cells for Python via .NET is used to save the created HTML into the desired Microsoft Excel format.
+This API is easy to use and provides a wide range of features for the conversion process.
+It also supports various versions of Microsoft Excel and PowerPoint, which makes it a reliable and efficient solution for the conversion process.

 {{% /blocks/products/pf/feature-page-summary %}}